willthewizard/MovieApp/README.md

 #Potential improvements
 * User management is implemented, including the authentication and authorization mechanism(for both admin and user) but permission level is not included yet.
 Given more time, it can be included
 * Docker-compose is created for a more similar-to-produciton level postgres db, a better way to develop and deploy the current solution.
+*  test driven(even know not for all apis due to time constraints)